 Covers for Magazines

 Nolan’s first magazine cover was in 1944 for Issue 6 of the Reed & Harris avant garde little magazine Angry Penguins – the issue containing the hoax poems of Ern Malley.
 Thirty four years later in 1978, the same year he gave more than 250 Gallipoli-themed works to the Australian War Memorial in memory of his younger brother Raymond who had accidentally drowned just 2 weeks before VP Day in 1945, his Young Soldier was the cover for an Anzac issue of Quadrant magazine.
 Between these two extremes he produced several cover images: a Moonboy morphed to a mushroom cloud for the 1962 cover of an Australian issue of The London Magazine; the December 1962 issue of the poet-painter series of Australian Letters in which he paired with Randolph Stow; and two portraits for Time magazine – Rudolf Nureyev in 1965 and Robert Lowell in 1967.
-In the mid-1950s, soon after he settled in London, he also prepared three Kelly-themed covers for the prestigious French avant-garde magazine Verve, but none of these, for whatever reason, appeared on the magazine.
+In the mid-1950s, soon after he settled in London, he also prepared several covers for the prestigious French avant-garde magazine Verve – some Kelly themed, some Italian crucifix themed – but none of these, for whatever reason, appeared on the magazine.

 Covers for novels by C.P.
 Snow